 Some matters in a bankruptcy case are so central to the bankruptcy process, they are designated as core matters.
 Core matters can include interpreting the bankruptcy code itself, how claims are handled, what debts are discharged, Chapter 13 repayment plans and how Chapter 11 debtors are reorganized.

 A core matter is decided by the bankruptcy judge.
-Those decisions can be appealable to the district court or to the appellate court with special permission.
-With non-core matters, the parties can decide if the bankruptcy judge has the final say (at least at the trial court level), or whether the district judge has to put his stamp of approval (or disapproval) on the decision).
+Appeals can be filed in the district or appellate court with special permission.
+With non-core matters, the parties can decide if the bankruptcy judge has the final say (at least at the trial court level), or whether the district judge has to put his stamp of approval (or disapproval) on the decision.

-Bankruptcy judges are appointed for 14 year terms by the United States Court of Appeals for the particular federal circuit in which the bankruptcy court resides.
+Bankruptcy judges are appointed for 14-year terms by the United States Court of Appeals for the particular federal circuit in which the bankruptcy court resides.
 Thus, unlike federal district court and appellate judges, who are appointed for life, the term of a bankruptcy judge must be renewed every 14 years by the appellate court.
-It is therefore quite possible for an appellate court to not renew a bankruptcy judge's term if it is unhappy with his or her performance.
+It is quite possible for an appellate court not to renew a bankruptcy judge's term if it is unhappy with his or her performance.
 Likewise, the bankruptcy judge can choose to decline a 14 year appointment.

 System of Appeals

 The next level of appeal is the United States Court of Appeals for the particular circuit in which the bankruptcy court sits.
 For example, an appeal from the bankruptcy court in San Francisco will eventually move up to the Ninth Circuit Court of Appeals.

 The final level of appellate review is the Supreme Court of the United States.